What causes fibrosis?

 - getting treatment for viral hepatitis

-Stopping your liver condition at this point is very important.
-If it is not stopped, you can develop cirrhosis.
+Stopping the liver condition at this point is very important.
+If it is not stopped, it can lead to cirrhosis.

-Whatever type of liver condition you have, if it reaches the cirrhosis stage you will likely have permanent damage.
+For any type of liver condition, if it reaches the cirrhosis stage there will likely be permanent damage.
 People with cirrhosis can live for many years, but they can also develop serious complications and become very unwell .
 Sadly there are not many good treatment options for cirrhosis apart from a liver transplant.

-However, even with cirrhosis, stopping more damage can help to stop things getting worse and allow your liver to carry on working.
+However, even with cirrhosis, stopping more damage can help to stop things getting worse and allow the liver to carry on working.

-You can find out about your risk factors using our free and confidential online screener.
+Adults can find out about risk factors using our free and confidential online screener.

 Getting help

-If you have fibrosis, it is really important that you stop it from getting worse.
-But it can be hard to make changes in your everyday life.
+If you, or someone you care for has fibrosis, it is really important to stop it from getting worse.
+But it can sometimes be hard to make the changes needed.
 Getting help and support makes it more likely that you will be able to make these changes and stick to them.

-Ask your medical team what support is available for you in your area.
-For example alcohol services or weight loss groups.
-If your problem is diet related you could ask to be referred to a registered dietician.
+Ask your medical team what support is available in your area.
+For example alcohol services, or weight loss groups.
+If the problem is diet related you could ask for a referral to a registered dietician.

 The British Liver Trust has a lot of information online to help you.
 We also offer a variety of support options.
 Including an online forum, support groups and helpline.